How Workers Compensation Claims Are Settled in California

-For those entering the world of Workers Compensation due to an injury at work, it is important to know How Workers Compensation Claims Are Settled in California.
-Knowing How Workers Compensation Claims Are Settled in California helps the injured worker understand how their claim will be closed and how that affects their transition out of the Workers Compensation system.
+For those entering the world of Workers Compensation due to an injury at work, it is important to know: How Workers Compensation Claims Are Settled in California.
+Knowledge helps the injured worker understand how their claim will be closed and how that affects their transition out of the Workers Compensation system.
+You should also know what you are entitled to receive under the law, so check out California Workers Comp Benefits Explained.
 There are a few ways a Workers Compensation attorney lawyer can help you settle your California Workers Compensation claim.
 The following are the forms settlement can take:

 This is an alternative to the compromise and release avenue of closing a Workers Compensation Claim.
 The parties (the injured worker and the insurance company) enter into an agreement that the injured worker was injured on the job and agree upon the nature, extant and future medical care for the injury.
 Under this form of closure, the injured worker is paid out money in the form of permanent disability over a period of time (as opposed to a lump sum settlement that comes in the compromise and release form of settlement).
 In addition to permanent disability money, the injured worker has the right to seek future medical care for their injury to be paid completely by the Workers Compensation insurance company within the scope of the agreed future medical care laid out in the agreement.
 Many workers choose this form of settlement, but most do not.
 This is because oftentimes the care provided under the comp policy is substandard or the injured worker has access to other coverage, or both.

-3) Trial: If the parties cannot agree to either of the above two settlement forms, the case will be submitted to a Workers Compensation Judge to decide the case.
+If the parties cannot agree to either of the above two settlement forms, the case will be submitted to a Workers Compensation Judge to decide the case.
 If the judge finds in favor of the injured worker, the injured worker has one of two options.
 Either settle the case after trial for a lump sum of money through a compromise and release or take the permanent disability money awarded by the judge and seek all future medical care through the Workers Compensation insurance company within the scope of medical treatment the judge awards the injured worker.
 This form of resolution of a Workers Compensation case is practically the same as Stipulation With Request for Award, except as opposed to the Stipulation where the parties agreed on the value of the case, the judge had to be brought in to resolve it.

-How Workers Compensation Claims Are Settled in California Depends On Each Case And the Goals Of The Client
+How You Settle Your Work Injury Claim Depends On Each Case And the Goals Of The Client

 There are many factors that must be considered before an injured worker makes a decision on how to settle their Workers Compensation claim.
 Many times, those factors change as the case evolves.
 It is always a good idea to understand these factors and How Workers Compensation Claims Are Settled in California going into a case.
 It reduces the injured worker's stress levels by helping them understand their own case and what they can expect to achieve with it.